If you’ve never run across online pet scams you might not even believe how widespread and damaging they are.

 Typically, pet scammers operate a website, often tied into ads on Facebook, Craigslist or Instagram.
 Their ads offer purebred puppies at prices significantly lower than reputable breeders.
 In some cases, they even offer the pet for “free” as long as you pay for shipping, vaccination, and other medical and registration fees.

-If you respond to an ad, they will often attempt to sound above board by doing their due diligence questions.
+If you respond to an ad, they will often attempt to sound legitimate by doing their due diligence.
 Like asking questions about the size of your house and yard, the number of children in your family, how often the dog will be left alone, and so forth.

 Where Are Pet Scams Located?